• Skip to primary navigation

 RECIPE TIPS:

-Making your own almond meal - you can make your own almond meal by milling whole almonds in a clean and completely dry blender or Thermomix until they resemble a grainy powder.
+• Making your own almond meal - you can make your own almond meal by 'blitzing' whole almonds in a clean and completely dry blender or Thermomix until they resemble a fine but grainy powder.
+The almond meal will taste fresher, and probably be more cost effective, than almond meal purchased at the supermarket.
 Store any unused almond meal in an airtight container in the fridge or freezer.

-Browning - if the cake is browning too much when baking, loosely cover it with a sheet of foil and continue to bake.
+• Browning on top - if the cake is browning too much when baking, loosely cover it with a sheet of foil and continue to bake.

-Storing the cake - Store the cake in an airtight container at room temperature for up to 4 days.
-You can also freeze the cake in an airtight container for up to 2 months.
+• Storing and freezing - store this cake in an airtight container at room temperature for up to 4 days.
+You can also freeze this cake in an airtight container for up to 3 months.

 Nutrition